vberthiaume/fork_union/README.md

 The __`fork_union`__ supports just 2 operation modes:

-- __Balanced__ - where the tasks are distributed evenly across the threads and have comparable runtimes.
+- __"Static"__ - where the tasks are distributed evenly across the threads and have comparable runtimes.
-- __Eager__ - where the tasks are distributed unevenly across the threads, and each thread greedily steals tasks from the others.
+- __"Dynamic"__ - where the tasks are distributed unevenly across the threads, and each thread greedily steals tasks from the others.

 There is no nested parallelism, exception-handling, or "futures promises".
 To integrate into your project, either just copy the `fork_union.hpp` file into your project, add a Git submodule, or CMake: